Talamasca: The Secret Order

-Anne Rice's Talamasca: The Secret Order, is an American supernatural horror spy thriller drama television series created by John Lee Hancock that is based on The Vampire Chronicles and Lives of the Mayfair Witches by Anne Rice.
+Anne Rice's Talamasca: The Secret Order, or simply Talamasca: The Secret Order, is an American supernatural horror spy thriller drama television series created by John Lee Hancock that is based on the titular clandestine organization from Anne Rice's novels, specifically the Vampire Chronicles and Lives of the Mayfair Witches series.

 Talamasca: The Secret Order is the third television series set in the Immortal Universe, a shared universe based on Rice's novels, which started in 2022 with Interview with the Vampire.
-The series premiered on AMC on October 19, 2025.
+Talamasca: The Secret Order premiered on AMC on October 19, 2025.
+In March 2026, the series was canceled after one season.

+Premise

+Talamasca: The Secret Order follows Guy Anatole, a psychic who can hear other people's thoughts.
+He is approached by Helen, a mysterious woman who works for the Talamasca, a secret society that monitors and controls the activity of supernatural beings (such as vampires, demons, witches and ghosts) to maintain equilibrium between the mortal and supernatural worlds.
+After he joins the organization as an off-the-books secret agent, he is sent to London to investigate the vampire Jasper, who has infiltrated the London Motherhouse.